SaravanaNani/aws-learn/Practice - questions.md

 3. What are the benefits of cloud computing?
 (Select TWO.)
 Ans: ``` Increase speed and agility and
 Stop spending money running and maintaining data centers```

+4. Which process is an example of benefiting from massive economies of scale?
+Ans: ```Receiving lower pay-as-you-go prices as the result of AWS customers’ aggregated usage of services```

+### In Module 10, you learned about the following concepts:

+### The six pillars of the AWS Well-Architected Framework:

+Operational excellence

+Security

+Reliability

+Performance efficiency

+Cost optimization

+Sustainability

+### Six advantages of cloud computing:

+Trade upfront expense for variable expense.

+Benefit from massive economies of scale.

+Stop guessing capacity.

+Increase speed and agility.

+Stop spending money running and maintaining data centers.

+Go global in minutes.

+# Module 11 - Learning objectives

+Exam domains

+The AWS Certified Cloud Practitioner exam includes four domains:

+1 - Cloud Concepts - 24%

+2 - Security and Compliance - 30%

+3 - Technology - 34%

+4 - Billing and Pricing - 12%

+# Final Assessment - kQuiz: